Physton/sd-webui-prompt-all-in-one-assets/docs/FAQ.md

 > You can visit [Physton/sd-webui-prompt-all-in-one-assets/tags](https://github.com/Physton/sd-webui-prompt-all-in-one-assets/tree/main/tags) where I have provided a Simplified Chinese CSV file.
 >
 > After selecting a different CSV file, please click the test button below to check if the translation is correct.
+>
+> Please refer to the details in [TagComplete Translation enhancement](/TranslationApiConfiguration.md#tagcomplete-translation-enhancement).

 ### Q: Why are there two identical buttons under the generate button?